 Interact with scenes.
 Provide a dual view of an area of interest with optional tools for navigating the scene, including slides and search.

-Showcase content from a group and include lightweight tools to discover, view, and explore the curated maps and layers.
+Showcase content and include lightweight tools to discover, view, and explore the curated maps and layers.
 Users can search locations, measure distance and area, view data as a table, and read layer details.
-They can also modify a map with sketch tools, add layers from the group, adjust transparency, and switch between 2D and 3D views.
+They can also modify a map with sketch tools, add layers, adjust transparency, and switch between 2D and 3D views.

 Provide an app for users to page through a layer's features and review image, video, and PDF attachments with the option to edit attribute data.
 This is a good choice for presenting data and images collected with ArcGIS apps such as ArcGIS Field Maps and ArcGIS Survey123.